What is a Roadie?

 Teams and Positions

-The entire Roadie community (about 650 volunteers) is split up into 32 working groups, or Roadie Teams, for the duration of the week.
-While Roadie jobs may vary in skill and physicality, each job is crucial to the success of the event!
+The entire Roadie community (about 650 volunteers) is divided into 32 working groups, or Roadie Teams, for the duration of the week.
+While Roadie jobs may vary in skill and physicality, every job is crucial to the success of the event!

 Click on the icons below to see the teams!